Frequently Asked Questions

 -

-For occupational therapy treatment services, a physician’s order is required in most cases to begin care—especially if you plan to seek reimbursement through insurance using a superbill.
-If you don’t already have one, we’re happy to guide you through the process of obtaining it.
+For occupational therapy treatment services, a physician’s order may be required if you intend to submit a superbill for insurance reimbursement.
+If you do not already have one, we can guide you through the process of obtaining it.
+Because requirements vary by insurance plan, we recommend confirming with your provider whether an order is necessary for out-of-network reimbursement.

-For wellness consultations, no referral or doctor’s order is needed.
-These services are non-clinical and can be scheduled at your convenience.
+For wellness consultations, a referral is not required.
+These services are non-clinical and are not eligible for insurance reimbursement.

 -